 - The Oddfellow, Norfolk St – Part of The Norfolk, this small bar has its entrance on the side and has a great selection of hard to find whiskeys.

-- Ball & Chain, cnr Marine Tce & Collie St – Fremantle oldest new bar.
-Part of the historic Esplanade Hotel, the Ball & Chain is named after its former convict occupants who, in 1850, first used the place as a convict depot while the main gaol was being built.
+- Ball & Chain, cnr Marine Tce & Collie St – Fremantle oldest new pub.
+Part of the historic Esplanade Hotel, the Ball & Chain is named after its former convict occupants who, in 1850, first used the place as a convict depot while they main gaol was being built.
 The pub has a wide range of specialty spirits.

 - Whisper Wine Bar, Essex St – Best place for all the wino’s to head to for a quiet drink.